CPPavithra/r25-test/README.md

 ## Thought Process
 I checked up the scaling used for the particular motor and implemented the interpolation formula related to it.
+What I have understood from here is that-
+1. First read the SBus data from the RC
+2. Then it extracts thee data from the channels
+3. Then it calculated the PWM by using the linear interpolation formula
+4. The interpolation changes the RC channel value to pwm values
+5. Then it takes the pwm value and sends it to the motor driver
+6. I have also included a 5ms (5000) delay to control the speed of the while loop
+7. The readsbus function reads the data of the sbus into the buffer
+8. The write to sb function writes the data to the saberbooth

 ## Implementation
 How did you decide to implement your solution.